selimslab/entrophy/enrich/readme.md

     "pinar": "Pınar"
     ...

++ count brand frequencies only for the brands given by vendors

 + find the term frequencies of first two tokens in all names (-2 kelimeden fazla olan isimlerin içinde arayalım), add to the brand pool if freq > 60

 + create brand candidates